JWebCoder/mith/README.md

 ### app.before()

-These middleware runs
+Intended to be used by middleware the enhances the request or response objects.
+Multipart body parser for example

+### app.main()

+Main business logic of the application goes here, routing definitions for example Using `app.use()` will default to the main stack if no stack is passed

+### app.error()

+This middleware stack will be triggered if the callback function next is called with an error: `next(something)`

+### app.after()

+This middleware stack runs after sending the response to the user, it's intended to be used with extra integrations that are not directly related to the user response.
+Analytics or logging for example.
 ## Middleware parameters

 ### Request
-The request contains information about the request received.
+The request contains information about the request received

 #### properties:
 - **body**